2025 Solar Incentives Guide for Cheshire, CT - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-You can claim this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Cheshire solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Cheshire solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives